Narcolepsy: L-carnitine

 Abnormally low levels of acylcarnitine have been observed in people with narcolepsy.
 These same low levels have been associated with primary hypersomnia in general in mouse studies.
-“Mice with systemic carnitine deficiency exhibit a higher frequency of fragmented wakefulness and rapid eye movement (REM) sleep, and reduced locomotor activity.”
+"Mice with systemic carnitine deficiency exhibit a higher frequency of fragmented wakefulness and rapid eye movement (REM) sleep, and reduced locomotor activity."
 Administration of acetyl-L-carnitine was shown to improve these symptoms in mice.
 A subsequent human trial found that people with narcolepsy given L-carnitine spent less total time in daytime sleep than people who were given a placebo.

 Animal models

 Animal studies try to mimic the disorder in humans by either modifying the Hypocretin/Orexin receptors or by eliminating this peptide.
 An orexin deficit caused by the degeneration of hypothalamic neurons is suggested to be one of the causes of narcolepsy.
 More recent clinical studies on both animals and humans have also revealed that hypocretin is involved in other functions beside regulation of wakefulness and sleep.
-These functions include autonomic regulation, emotional processing, reward learning behaviour or energy homeostasis.
-In studies where the concentration of the hypocretin was measured under different circumstances, it was observed that the hypocretin levels increased with the positive emotion, anger or social interaction but stayed low during sleep or during pain experience.
+These functions include autonomic regulation, emotional processing, reward learning behaviour and energy homeostasis.
+In studies where the concentration of the hypocretin was measured under different circumstances, it was observed that the hypocretin levels increased with positive emotion, anger, or social interaction, but stayed low during sleep or pain experience.

-The most reliable and valid animal models developed are the canine (narcoleptic dogs) and the rodent (orexin-deficient mice) ones which helped investigating the narcolepsy and set the focus on the role of orexin in this disorder.
+The most reliable and valid animal models developed are the canine (narcoleptic dogs) and the rodent (orexin-deficient mice) ones, which helped investigate the narcolepsy and set the focus on the role of orexin in this disorder.